trantdai/trantdai.github.io/resume.md

 - Influence and drive practice of Automation standardisation across Cyber Security group
 - Conduct resume screening and technical interviews as part of hiring processes to ensure only qualified candidates are selected
 - Act as a technical lead, manage and lead a small team of Cyber Security automation engineers
-- Train Security Architects in SDLC and secure coding as they transition to the Security Engineering roles
+- Train security architects, cyber security engineers and control teams on automation solutions/functions and DevSecOps practices

 **Achievements**
 - Achieved the Above Expectations annual performance review and awarded top (75% of maximum) bonus